- Philosophical Inquiry and Life’s Meanings

 - Hub courses can also count toward major and minor requirements (double-dipping is expected).

-- Students can fulfill one Hub unit with a Hub cocurricular experience.
+- Students can take Hub courses with friends.

-- The Cross-College Challenge (XCC), the BU Hub’s signature experience, is a 4-credit course available to juniors and seniors that fulfills 4 Hub units.
+- The Cross-College Challenge (XCC) is the Hub’s signature experience open to juniors and seniors that fulfills 4 Hub requirements.